-The significance of subsection (b) is that it allows an agreement to be enforced upon breach, even if the cohabitation is ongoing.

-The act does not include specific provisions for statutes of limitations.
-The time period, and except as stated in Subsection (d), the tolling and accrual provisions found in other state law

-Subsection (d) includes a very specific tolling provision to cover situations where the cohabitants marry after cohabiting.
-The statute of limitations on a claim accruing during the cohabitation and prior a to the marriage is tolled by the marriage.
-Those claims could be raised many years later in in a subsequent divorce or probate proceeding.

-Courts have begun to take into account premarital cohabitation when distributing property at divorce.
+1 2 laches or estoppel.
+3 Subsection (d) includes a very specific tolling provision to cover situations where the 4 cohabitants marry after cohabiting.
+The statute of limitations on a claim accruing during the 5 6 cohabitation and prior to the marriage is tolled by the marriage.
+Those claims could be raised many years later in a subsequent divorce or probate proceeding.
+0 7 many years later in a subsequent divorce of probate proceeding.
+8 Courts have begun to take into account premarital cohabitation when distributing 9 property at divorce.
 See, e.g., Matter of Munson, 146 A.3d 153, 157-58 (N.H.
-2016) holding that the trial court had discretion to consider premarital cohabitation as a factor when dividing property at divorce, and listing other states that do so, including Hawaii, Indiana, Montana, Michigan, and Oregon).
-The act permits agreements made and equitable rights accruing during premarital cohabitation to be considered at the end of a marriage.

-With respect to subsection (d), separation is bracketed for those states, where the filing of a separation action terminates the marital relationship.
+2016) holding that 10 the trial court had discretion to consider premarital cohabitation as a factor when dividing 11 property at divorce, and listing other states that do so, including Hawaii, Indiana, Montana, 12 Michigan, and Oregon).
+The act permits agreements made and equitable rights accruing during 13 premarital cohabitation to be considered at the end of a marriage.
+14 15 With respect to subsection (d), separation is bracketed for those states, where the filing of 16 a separation action terminates the marital relationship.
+17 a separation action terminates the martain relationship.
+18 SECTION 9.

-SECTION 9.
 BURDEN OF PROOF.
-The burden of proof to establish:

-- 21 (1) the terms of a cohabitation agreement in a record is governed by law of this state 22 other than this [act] applicable to an express agreement; - (2) the terms of an oral or implied-in-fact cohabitation agreement is clear and convincing evidence; - (3) the elements of an equitable claim under Section 11 is a preponderance of the evidence; and - (4) the elements of an equitable claim under Section 12 is clear and convincing evidence.

-Under this act, cohabitants may acquire certain rights and remedies.
+The burden of proof to establish: 19 (1) the terms of a cohabitation agreement in a record is governed by law of this state 20 other than this [act] applicable to an express agreement; 21 (2) the terms of an oral or implied-in-fact cohabitation agreement is clear and convincing 22 evidence; 23 (3) the elements of an equitable claim under Section 11 is a preponderance of the 24 evidence; and 25 (4) the elements of an equitable claim under Section 12 is clear and convincing evidence.
+26 Comment 27 Under this set scheditoria may acquire contain rights and non-adies.
+They may obtain 28 29 Under this act, cohabitants may acquire certain rights and remedies.
 They may obtain payments or a share of, the cohabitants' property acquired during the cohabitation.
-This will come as a surprise to many cohabitants, especially those who may have intentionally decided not to marry and subject themselves to state law regulating the distribution of property upon dissolution or divorce or death.
-These cohabitants may include seniors who have lost previous spouses either to death or to long-term illness and find companions with whom they want to cohabit but not intermingle finances or property.
-It also includes cohabitants who, without any serious thought, move in together and find themselves still living together some years later.

-Section 9 establishes heightened burdens of proof for claims based on oral agreements and implied-in-fact-agreements, and for the new equitable division remedy available under Section 12.
+This will 30 come as a surprise to many cohabitants, especially those who may have intentionally decided not 31 to marry and subject themselves to state law regulating the distribution of property upon 32 dissolution or divorce or death.
+These cohabitants may include seniors who have lost previous 33 spouses either to death or to long-term illness and find companions with whom they want to 34 cohabit but not intermingle finances or property.
+It also includes cohabitants who, without any 35 serious thought, move in together and find themselves still living together some years later.
+36 37 Section 9 establishes heightened burdens of proof for claims based on oral agreements 38 and implied-in-fact-agreements, and for the new equitable division remedy available under

+Section 12.
 The burden of proving these claims is clear and convincing evidence.
 Because this act creates new and possibly unprecedented rights and remedies for cohabitants - some very similar to the rights and remedies attendant to marriage - the drafting committee believes that courts should be incentivized to take a hard look at the evidence supporting these claims particularly where the parties have not formalized their agreement.
 The courts should grant relief only in extraordinary circumstances when the evidence is clear that a cohabitant is entitled to these remedies.